 Over 100 families living in an apartment complex in the Algiers neighborhood of New Orleans are facing eviction.
 Tenants in the complex recently received notices telling them they had to vacate the premises because the new owners of the building were planning massive renovations.
-We go to New Orleans to speak with Malik Rahim on the Common Ground collective. [rush transcript included]
+We go to New Orleans to speak with Malik Rahim of the Common Ground collective. [rush transcript included]

-We turn to New Orleans and the ongoing problem residents face in securing housing after Hurricane Katrina.
-Over 100 families living in the Woodlands apartment complex in the Algiers neighborhood are facing eviction.
+AMY GOODMAN: This is Democracy Now!, democracynow.org, The War and Peace Report.
+I’m Goodman, as we do turn to New Orleans and the ongoing problem residents face in securing housing after Hurricane Katrina.
+Over a hundred families living in the Woodlands apartment complex in the Algiers neighborhood are facing eviction.
 A few days before Thanksgiving, tenants in the complex received notices telling them they had to vacate the premises because the new owners of the building were planning massive renovations.

 The building’s previous owner, Anthony Reginelli, had ceded management of the complex to the Common Ground Collective last May.
-Common Ground then hired residents to do major repairs on the building–the group estimates it has provided one-million dollars in labor and improvements.
-And as rents skyrocketed throughout the city, Common Ground management froze the rents at Woodlands to their pre-Katrina levels.
-Common Ground says they tried to initiate negotiations with Reginelli to purchase the building in order to turn it into a housing and business co-operative.
-Instead Reginelli sold the building and started eviction proceedings.
-Earlier this month, Reginelli and several New Orleans Police officers entered Common Ground’s office, and seized files and computers containing lease and other information about the complex.
-Tenants are going to court on Tuesday to fight the evictions.
+Common Ground then hired residents to do major repairs on the building.
+The group estimates it’s provided a million dollars in labor and improvements.
+And as rents skyrocket throughout New Orleans, Common Ground management froze the rents at Woodlands to their pre-Katrina levels.
+Common Ground says they tried to initiate negotiations with Reginelli to purchase the building in order to turn it into a housing and business cooperative.
+Instead, Reginelli sold the building and started eviction proceedings.
+Earlier this month, Reginelli and several New Orleans police officers entered Common Ground’s office, seized files and computers containing lease and other information about the complex.
+Tenants are going to court tomorrow, on Tuesday, to fight the evictions.

 AMY GOODMAN: It’s great to be with you.
-Tell us what is happening in your neighborhood, in Algiers, at this Woodlands Complex.
+Tell us what is happening in your neighborhood, in Algiers, at this Woodlands complex.

-They had contacted us, we came in.
-We met with Reginelli, and the commitment was that he had an offer on the table to purchase the development, but that offer was based upon this company receiving tax credits, that should’ve been June the 15th.
-That was the day aligned for the awarding of the contract—the tax credits.
-The day they didn’t receive the tax credit, then he was suppose to enter into agreement with us to purchase.
+By the time we came in, in April, the place was in a shamble.
+The grass was maybe about four or five feet high, and it was full of trash.
+All the units was—had been vandalized.
+And the place was just in an uproar.
+Residents was living in fear.
+They contacted us.
+We came in.
+We met with Reginelli.
+And the commitment was that he had an offer on the table to purchase the development, but that offer was based upon this company receiving tax credits.
+That was—should have been June the 15th, was the day aligned in awarding of the contract—the tax credits.
+If they didn’t receive the contracts—the tax credits, then he was supposed to enter into agreement with us to purchase.

-AMY GOODMAN: So Malik Rahim, you go to court tomorrow.
+AMY GOODMAN: So, Malik Rahim, you go to court tomorrow.

 MALIK RAHIM: Yes.

-AMY GOODMAN: What happens then and what are you calling for?
+AMY GOODMAN: What happens then?
+And what are you calling for?

+You know, I mean, it isn’t the idea he couldn’t—no one couldn’t make money, because he could make money at the pre-existing rent, you know, but he don’t want this.
+He wants to be able to increase the rent.
+He want to be able to take federal funds that’s now being allocated to New Orleans, so he can renovate this place.
+This is what this is all about.
 This is all about profiteering on federal funds, at the back of the existing residents.
-So we are asking for a moratorium, give these residents—let them live out the time of their lease.
-Let them stay there.
-You know, it’s not that you won’t make any money, you’ll make, you just won’t make as much.
-You know, as greed is motivating to, but you’ll make money off it.
-Let the courts decide what’s going on.
+So we’re asking for a moratorium.
+Give these residents—let them live out the time of their lease.
+You know, let them stay there.
+You know, it’s not the idea that you won’t make any money.
+You’ll make—you just won’t make as much, you know, as greed is motivating to, but you’ll make money off it.
+Then let the courts decide what’s going on.

 AMY GOODMAN: Is Mayor Ray Nagin intervening?

-AMY GOODMAN:Malik, we have 30 seconds.
-If people want to find out more information, where can they go, or call, or get information—
+AMY GOODMAN: We have 30 seconds.
+If people want to find out more information, where can they go or call or get information in the mail?

 AMY GOODMAN: We will put that on our website, Malik.